 - Bias and Fairness: LLMs can reflect inherent biases in training data, affecting areas like credit scoring.
 Identifying and mitigating these biases is essential to ensuring fairness.

-- Resource Intensiveness: Building and maintaining LLMs require substantial resources, which smaller banks may need help to afford, from high computational demands to talent acquisition.
+- Resource Intensiveness: Building and maintaining LLMs requires substantial resources, which smaller banks may need help to afford, from high computational demands to talent acquisition.

 By acknowledging and addressing these challenges, LLMs in banking can be optimized for safe, effective application in financial institutions.
 Let's now consider future trends that could shape the role of LLMs.